-There are many ways to handle how to manage your marketing and growth strategy but it often falls to one question: where and how much to focus your efforts.
+There are many ways to manage your marketing and growth strategy but it often falls to one question: where and how much to focus your efforts.
 Some companies cast a wide net with a single strategy and remain unfaltering.
 However, others might prefer to tailor and personalize their approach.
-One of the most effective ways to effectively target specific accounts is Account-Based Marketing.
+One of the most effective ways to target specific accounts is Account-Based Marketing.

 ABM treats individual accounts as markets in their own right and flips the traditional marketing strategy models.
 While broad-based marketing takes a large market and then whittles it down to the best prospects that suit the company, Account-based Marketing singles out a prospect and adjusts operations to suit their needs.
 In doing so, it eschews the need for running after hundreds of pointless leads.

 In this article, we’ll take a look at the benefits and strategies associated with ABM.

 ABM is a zero-waste marketing strategy as it targets only those leads that fit precisely into the company’s needs.

 As we previously mentioned, Account-based Marketing allows companies to focus on the leads that matter.
 While it emphasizes the use of extra resources on a single lead, the acquisition rate is far higher.
 Similarly, clients will be more satisfied with the company’s work and the company will understand the client better through this method.